Las Vegas Termination of Parental Rights Lawyers

 Due process requires that each parent is entitled to a hearing before being deprived of the custody of his or her child.
 See In re Parental Rights as to AG., 129 Nev., Adv.
 Op.
 13, 295 P.3d 589, 593 (2013).
 When a child is placed in the temporary custody of a person other than a parent, “[t]he parent retains the right to consent to adoption, to determine the child’s religious affiliation and to reasonable visitation, unless restricted by the court.”
 NRS 432B.550(2)(a).
 If the parents rights are being abridged, a parent may petition the court to enforce those rights.
 See id.

-The attorneys at Mills, Mills & Anderson help the parents exercise their rights to physically visit their children while the action is pending at the courthouse in Las Vegas or Clark County, Nevada.
-The attorneys can also help the parents pursue their legal rights to pursue progress in a case plan in order to seek the reinstatement of reunification efforts and to regain custody of the child or children.
+The attorneys at Mills & Anderson help the parents exercise their rights to physically visit their children while the action is pending at the courthouse in Las Vegas or Clark County, Nevada.
+Our Las Vegas termination of parental rights attorneys can also help the parents pursue their legal rights to pursue progress in a case plan in order to seek the reinstatement of reunification efforts and to regain custody of the child or children.
 Important due process protections apply in these cases to protect the rights of the parents, interested third parties and the children.

 Dispositional Hearing to Review the Permanent Placement Plan